Sea lettuce is a type of algae that grows in thin, green, wavy-edged sheets. It can be found in shallow waters throughout most of the Chesapeake Bay.

 Sea lettuce grows in thin, green sheets with wavy, ruffled edges.
 It looks similar to wilted lettuce.
 It grows to be 6 to 24 inches and usually grows in large masses.

-Sea lettuce grows in shallow, brackish and salty waters and is especially common in nutrient-rich areas.
-It can be free-floating in the water or attached to rocks, pilings and other hard surfaces also be free-floating.
-It's often found washed up on the shore.
+Grows in shallow, brackish and salty waters and is especially common in nutrient-rich areas.
+Can be free-floating in the water or attached to rocks, pilings and other hard surfaces.
+Often found washed up on the shore.

 Found throughout most of the Chesapeake Bay, except in the extreme upper Bay.